Introduction to Online Control: Approximating General Dynamics via LTV Systems

+Thus, near a nominal trajectory, a smooth nonlinear dynamical system is well approximated by a time-varying linear system in the deviation variables.
+If the original nonlinear system also has additive perturbations, then those perturbations simply enter additively in the linearized deviation dynamics as well.

-This derivation explains why in practice, the class of time varying linear dynamical systems is very expressive, at least for smooth dynamical systems.
-This is particularly true with hidden states that can capture complicated dynamics while imposing enough structure for efficient algorithms.
+This derivation explains why in practice the class of time-varying linear dynamical systems is very expressive, at least locally for smooth dynamical systems.
+In chapter \ref{chap:koopman} we see another reduction to LDS from nonlinear dynamics.

-As we see next, stabilizability and controllability can be checked efficiently for linear systems, in contrast to general dynamics.
+As we shall see next, stabilizability and controllability can be checked efficiently for linear systems, in contrast to general dynamics.